GetchaDEAGLE/eagle-versioner/README.md

 versions.

 **Note:** An Initial Commit can only be created once.
 Also, the creation of an Initial Commit will fail if the current branch already has commits.
-Therefore, an Initial Commit is intended as the first commit to seed the branch with existing code which encompasses several features.
+Therefore, an Initial Commit should be the first commit to seed the branch with existing code which encompasses several features.

+## Managing Work in Progress

+During ongoing development of a project, it is common for developers to work in a feature branch and create many commits.
+It is nice to be able to create several commits while making changes so that they remain in history and can be reverted if necessary.
+Eagle Versioner makes this process easy by allowing for the creation of WIP commits.
+Once all development wraps in that feature branch, a final commit can be created which combines all the prior contiguous WIP commits into a commit of the final specified change type.

+**Note:** Recommended for a feature branch only, ideally from a forked repository.

 ## Multiple Production Branches